webplatform/docs/tutorials/using_selectors/index.md

 You are not restricted to the two special attributes, <code>class</code> and <code>id</code>.
 You can specify other attributes by using square brackets.
 For example, the selector <code>[type='button']</code> selects all elements that have a <code>type</code> attribute with the value <code>button</code>.

-If the stylesheet has conflicting rules and they are equally specific, then CSS gives priority to the rule that is later in the stylesheet.
+If the style sheet has conflicting rules and they are equally specific, then CSS gives priority to the rule that is later in the style sheet.

 When you have a problem with conflicting rules, try to resolve it by making one of the rules more specific, so that it has priority.
-If you cannot do that, try moving one of the rules nearer the end of the stylesheet so that it has priority.
+If you cannot do that, try moving one of the rules nearer the end of the style sheet so that it has priority.

 === Pseudo-class selectors ===